 What’s your turn around time/when can I see my images?

 Since each session differs and is customized to your needs, it depends on the type of session you have booked and the length of the shoot.
 For the Classics and Specials, it tends to be a turn around time of 2-3 weeks.
 For the Super Specials, turnaround time is about 3-5 weeks.
 (Please note, the timing quoted is from the point you make your final decisions on edits if you chose or were presented that option.
 This is discussed when booking.)
 For event photography, please give six to eight weeks for completed images.
 Rush editing may be available, for an additional processing fee.

 How will I receive my images?

 You will receive your images via a Dropbox or Google Drive link for proofs and edits.
-If the option is chosen, you will also receive the completed images on a DVD-R disc upon editing completion.
+If the option is chosen, you will also receive the completed images on a DVD-R disc or USB drive upon editing completion.